ribeirompl/linux_mint_fresh_install/README.md

     + Other oh-my-zsh plugins (colorize, command-not-found, dircycle, fasd)
     + oh-my-zsh default prompt setting
     + rsync
+    + Set default applications for filetypes such as .md (Markdown)
+    + Create relevant home directories such as "Development" and add to Nemo sidebar
 + Add a restart computer prompt at the end of the script.